 Is the content easy to read?
 Or will my readers have to work hard to understand it?

 I agree.
 Creating this type of content also makes it more likely that a prospective customer will find their website.
-If they happen to search for tips on how to decorate with area rugs, it’s likely that they will find Kermani’s company.
+If they happen to search for tips on how to decorate with area rugs, they will likely find Kermani’s company.

 That’s how it works.

-High-quality content is important because search engine bots are getting better and better at being able to tell what is readable and what is not.
+High-quality content is important because search engine bots are getting better and better at telling what is readable and what is not.
 Also, genuinely useful content is more likely to be shared on social media.
 Social signals will give you a huge boost in search engine optimization.
 It’s the “social proof” that spiders like the Googlebot are looking for.

-Another thing to consider when it comes to content is to make sure that your material is fresh and that it’s published consistently.
-Not only will this entice visitors to come back more often, it will also induce search engine spiders to visit your site more often in order to update their search content in a timely manner.
+Another thing to consider when it comes to content is making sure that your material is fresh and published consistently.
+Not only will this entice visitors to come back more often, but it will also induce search engine spiders to visit your site more often to update their search content promptly.
 So update your content often to keep both the humans and the bots interested.

 2. Do Keyword Research

 Keyword research isn’t too hard if you use the right tools.
-Google has a keyword research tool, though you do have to sign up with their Adwords program to access it.
-There are also other free and premium tools that will help you hone in on related keywords that your audience may be searching for that you may have not thought of yourself.
+Google has a keyword research tool, though you have to sign up with their Adwords program to access it.
+Other free and premium tools will help you hone in on related keywords that your audience may be searching for that you may not have thought of yourself.
 The sweet spot finding keywords with a decent amount of monthly searches and not too much competition.